flxzimmer/mlpwr/README.md

-# simpackage
+# mlpwr

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of simpackage is to ...
+The goal of mlpwr is to ...

 ## Installation

-You can install the development version of simpackage from [GitHub](https://github.com/) with:
+You can install the development version of mlpwr from [GitHub](https://github.com/) with:

 ``` r
 # install.packages("devtools")